deedevopsguy/hello-world-bm/README.md

 4) Visit http://localhost:8080 in your web browser to see the "Hello World" message.

-Deploying the Application on AWS:

-To deploy the application on AWS, you can follow these steps:

-5) Create an ECS cluster in the AWS Management Console.

-6) Create an ECS task definition that defines the parameters for the container.

-7) Create an ECS service that will run the container on a cluster of EC2 instances.

-8) Deploy the task to the service.

-9) Access the deployed application by visiting the public IP address of the EC2 instance on port 8080.

 Repository Contents

 This repository contains the following files: